Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Part II: Constraints from Atmospheric Spectroscopy

 For a relatively flat, featureless transmission spectrum, such as that of TOI-776 c, the choice of priors holds a subtle but important implication for interpreting atmospheric properties.
 Consider the opposite case of a spectrum that demonstrates clear molecular absorption bands.
 Here, ``free-retrievals'' are the current standard for inferring the presence of various gas species and thus mean molecular weights \citep[e.g.][]{Madhusudhan2009}.
 In this case, log-uniform priors are typically set on a species' mass, or molar abundance, owing to the fact that a very small abundance can still produce a significant opacity source and thus absorption feature.
 This is also the case for gas giants, in which one can confidently state that the atmosphere is hydrogen-dominated in order to explain the planet's mass and radius.
 In both of these cases, \textit{log-uniform priors on the abundance of a high mean molecular weight species are appropriate as long as the abundance of at least one of these species can be constrained.}

-However, in our case of a flat spectrum, a retrieval will only be sensitive to relatively high abundances of high mean molecular weight gas species.
-This means that the likelihood function is uninformative at low gas abundance, resulting in a posterior distribution that remains unconstrained and simply follows that of the prior.
-It is, therefore, particularly important to choose priors that do not bias the results in an unphysical way.
-To intuit the best choice of prior, it is worth noting that a truly uninformative prior should be agnostic to the signal of the relevant experiment at hand.
+However, in our case of a flat spectrum, a retrieval will only be sensitive to relatively high abundances of high molecular weight gas species.
+This means that the likelihood function is uninformative at low gas abundance, resulting in a posterior distribution that remains unconstrained and simply follows that of the prior. {\jr{Since the results are sensitive to the choice in prior distribution, it is particularly important to make a choice that does not bias the results in an unphysical way.}} To intuit the best choice of prior, it is worth noting that a truly uninformative prior should be agnostic to the signal of the relevant experiment at hand.
 In our case, atmospheric spectroscopy signals are physically sensitive to the slant optical depth through a planet's atmosphere \citep[e.g.][]{Seager2000,Brown2001,Hubbard2001,Fortney2005,Miller-Ricci2009}.
 A planet's transit radius and transit depth as a function of wavelength scale with the scale height of the atmosphere \citep[see Equations 3 and 4 in][]{Kirk2025}.
-Since atmospheric scale height is inversely proportional to $\mu$, where $\mu$ is the gas mean molecular weight, then a truly uninformative prior distribution should be constant in $1 / \mu$.
+Since atmospheric scale height is inversely proportional to $\mu$, where $\mu$ is the gas mean molecular weight, then a truly uninformative prior distribution should be constant in $1 / \mu$. {\jr{We compare this choice of prior with other commonly adopted distributions in Appendix \ref{appendix:prior} and show that, unlike these commonly adopted choices, it does not bias the results in an unphysical manner.}}

-In Figure \ref{fig:prior_choice} we present a toy model of this problem.
-In the left-hand column we show various choices in prior distribution.
-We then assume a perfectly flat spectrum (with no noise), for example due to the presence of low pressure aerosols muting all spectral features and/or a high mean molecular weight.
-In this case, the likelihood is uninformative, and the posterior simply reflects that of the prior distribution.
-Since we are interested in the inferred atmospheric mean molecular weight, $\mu$, we transform the posterior to be a function of this variable via the relevant Jacobian:

-where $P(\mu | \mathcal{D})$ is the posterior probability density function (PDF) for data, $\mathcal{D}$, and $x(\mu)$ represents the chosen variable for the prior PDF, $P(x)$.
-The top row of Figure \ref{fig:prior_choice} shows our recommended choice in prior for a flat spectrum, which is constant as a function of atmospheric scale height, or equivalently constant in $x = \mu^{-1}$.
-In this case, one can show that for a prior with the form $P(\mu^{-1})=C_1$ between arbitrary limits, where $C_1$ is a constant, the posterior transforms to:

-which is shown in the upper-right hand panel of Figure \ref{fig:prior_choice}.
-Note that this form naturally places a weak preference to low mean molecular weight owing to the requirement of agnosticism to the atmospheric scale height.

-An alternative choice in prior, as shown in the second row of Figure \ref{fig:prior_choice}, is uniform in the composition parameter, $\xi$, defined as: